svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 will write about as soon as it takes shape.

 This lispBM compiler is the largest program written in lispBM so far.
-It has been really helpful to try and write a larger programs, so many bugs are found along the way!
+It has been really helpful to try and write a larger program, so many bugs are found along the way!

 ## Helpful predicates